huggingface/datasets/datasets/ami/README.md

 ### Data Splits

-The dataset consits of the following splits:
+The dataset consists of several configurations, each one having train/validation/test splits:

 - headset-single: Close talking audio of single headset.
 This configuration only includes audio belonging to the headset of the person currently speaking.